Ghulam Nabi Khan

-Ghulam Nabi Khan was an Afghan military general and the Envoy to France in 1926.
+Ghulam Nabi Khan (1890–1932) was an Afghan military general and the Envoy to France in 1926.
 He was invited to what he thought was a meeting with Nadir Shah where he could persuade him to allow King Amanullah to return to Afghanistan.
-Instead he was beaten to death and his six-year-old son was jailed.
+Instead, he was beaten to death without trial and his six-year-old son was jailed.

-Ghulam Nabi Khan, a Yusufzai Sardar was also an ambassador to Moscow and was killed without trial by the authority of King Nadir Shah.
+Ghulam Nabi Khan was a Tajik and also an ambassador to Moscow.
 His father was Ghulam Haider Khan, a General under the Iron Amir, Abdur Rahman Khan.
 One of his household servants was Abdul Khaliq Hazara, who assassinated Nadir Shah in 1933.